AsadShibli/AsadShibli/README.md

 ## Hi there, it's Asad 👋 (MD.
 Asadullah Shibli)
 #### Data Scientist | Machine Learning Enthusiast | Python Developer

-Having passion for machine learning, deep learning, and embedded systems drives me to seek out new challenges and opportunities to apply my knowledge and ideas.
+Having passion for machine learning, deep learning  drives me to seek out new challenges and opportunities to apply my knowledge and ideas.
 I believe that every project is a chance to learn something new and gain valuable experience, whether through success or failure.
 Ultimately, satisfaction comes from the process of discovery and growth that occurs along the way.

 ### *My Github stats*